 Here is the third letter in the Letters from the Heart blog series!
 We have several more letters to go, and you will hear from some new voices in the coming weeks.
 The letters are tender and inspiring, and I hope you’ll come back every Monday to read each installment!
 I had the fortune/misfortune of…… Continue reading Dear Daughter, Live in the Middle

 Gah.
 This letter still makes me cry.
-I wrote it two years ago when my oldest was approaching high school graduation.
-We used to meet once a week to have lunch to talk about the days ahead and anything else I was afraid I’d forgotten to teach him.
-More than all of that, I just…… Continue reading Dear Son, You Have My Permission
+I wrote it years ago when my oldest was approaching high school graduation.
+We used to meet once a week to have lunch to talk about the days ahead and anything else I was afraid I may have forgotten to teach him.
+More than all of that, I…… Continue reading Dear Son, You Have My Permission

 Relationships are tricky.
 There isn’t one formula or blueprint that works for all relationships.
 Flexibility is key but making proper adjustments within the boundaries of each relationship can be grueling.
 It’s easy to give myself benefit of doubt and assume I’m good at adapting, but I know that’s a little overreaching.
 I like things to…… Continue reading Moment of Truth Monday

 Dear Daughter, From your earliest days, you were marked for leadership.
 Your tenacity to master skills and complete tasks was unmatched.
 What I used to call independence, I now understand as leadership and determination.
 Your fierce loyalty to your favorite things [your blanket, stuffed animal, and sippy cup], was reflective of the passion that continues…… Continue reading Dear Daughter: Words to Live By